What are Data Types?

 let age = 16;

 Strings represent textual information.
-Any letters, words, or sentences enclosed in quotes (' ', " ") are considered strings.
+Any letter, word, or sentence enclosed in quotes (' ', " ") is considered a string.

 let name = 'John';

-The Boolean data type can only hold one of two values: true or false.
-It's like turning a switch on and off.
+The Boolean data type can only have one of two values: true or false, similar to turning a switch on or off.

 let isStudent = true;